grecoe/CloudAI/Demos/CognitiveServices/README.md

 >
 > [Azure Service Bus Topics](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) could be used which would allow processing different parts of the article in a parallel as opposed to the serial processing done in this example.
 Topics would be useful if article inspection processing time is critical.
 A comparison between Azure Service Bus Queues and Azure Service Bus Topics can be found [here](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions).
 >
 >Azure functions could also be implemented in an [Azure Logic App](https://azure.microsoft.com/en-us/services/logic-apps/).
+However, with parallel processing the user would have to implement record level locking such as [Redlock](https://redis.io/topics/distlock) until Cosmos DB supports [partial document updates](https://feedback.azure.com/forums/263030-azure-cosmos-db/suggestions/6693091-be-able-to-do-partial-updates-on-document).
+>
-A comparison between durable functions and Logic apps can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs).
+>A comparison between durable functions and Logic apps can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-compare-logic-apps-ms-flow-webjobs).
 >
 > Finally, all of the AI introduced in this article are out of the box services provided by Azure.
 There is nothing in this architecture that prevents an implementation that utilizes customized AI components in this process